Anthropomimetic Uncertainty: What Verbalized Uncertainty in Language Models is Missing: From Human to Human-Machine

 \subsection{Human-Machine Pragmatics}

-Language generation by LLMs however does not occur in a vacuum, but in interaction with human users.\footnote{Or with other LLMs \citep[inter alia]{park2023generative, stengel2024lacie, chen2024magicore, yoffe2024debunc}.} Therefore, additional pragmatic concerns arise in this novel setting, which we study here.
+Language generation by LLMs, however, does not occur in a vacuum, but in interaction with human users.\footnote{Or with other LLMs \citep[inter alia]{park2023generative, stengel2024lacie, chen2024magicore, yoffe2024debunc}.} Therefore, additional pragmatic concerns arise in this novel setting, which we study here.

-\paragraph{Anthropomorphization.} As we interact with chatbots through chat interfaces akin to those we use with other humans, we might be tempted to ascribe human traits, emotions, and a sense of agency to the models.
-This \emph{anthropomorphization} has been observed in users, media reports, and even AI researchers themselves \citep{abercrombie2021alexa, shardlow2024deanthropomorphising}.
-While the literature has pointed out different effects of this \citep{Scheider2018, Troshani2021}, specifically concerning trust-building \citep{Natarajan2020, cohn2024believing, basoah2025not}. \citet{Colombatto2025} for instance show that users' willingness to accept the systems' advice is primarily based on attributions of intelligence.
-While humans also have been shown to use relatively consistent vocabularies of epistemic markers \citep{Clark1990,dhami2022communicating}, this is likely not true for LLMs, as evidenced by the analyses in \cref{sec:data-biases}.
-Taking it further, the tendency of LLMs to present false information with unwarranted confidence is similar to uncooperative human speakers, except without any underlying intent to deceive.
-The problem is that the standard way of dealing with this is to engage in epistemic vigilance, see \cref{sec:linguistic-perspectives}, which is much less effective in human–machine interactions due to the black-box nature of LLMs.
-As user increasingly treat LLMs as sources of information, spotting falsehoods either requires unavailable background knowledge \cite{Gude2025}, or critically engaging with the output with through external resources.
-However, research suggests that although users are aware of hallucinations, they only tend to scrutinize more carefully in high-stakes situations, where errors have greater perceived consequences \citep{lee2025}.
+\paragraph{Anthropomorphization.} As chatbot interfaces mimic human interaction, we might be tempted to ascribe human traits, emotions, and agency to the models.
+This \emph{anthropomorphization} has been observed in users, reporters, and even AI researchers themselves \citep{abercrombie2021alexa, shardlow2024deanthropomorphising}.
+The literature has pointed out effects of this \citep{Scheider2018, Troshani2021, Colombatto2025}, specifically concerning trust-building \citep{Natarajan2020, cohn2024believing, basoah2025not}.
+But while humans have been shown to use relatively consistent vocabularies of epistemic markers \citep{Clark1990,dhami2022communicating}, this is likely not true for LLMs, as evidenced by \cref{sec:data-biases}, inhibiting trust.
+Taking it further, the tendency of LLMs to present false information with unwarranted confidence is similar to uncooperative human speakers, but without any underlying intent to deceive.
+The problem is that the way of dealing with this is epistemic vigilance (see \cref{sec:linguistic-perspectives}), which is much less effective here due to the black-box nature of LLMs.
+As user increasingly treat LLMs as sources of information, spotting falsehoods either requires deep background knowledge \cite{Gude2025}, or critically engaging with the output through external resources.
+However, research suggests that although users are aware of hallucinations, they only scrutinize LLMs in high-stakes situations, where errors have greater consequences \citep{lee2025impact}.